DanySK/course-laboratory-of-software-systems/slides/content/09-containerization/_index.md

 1. Install docker
 2. Add your user to the `docker` group

-3. Enable the docker service
-  * e.g. on most Linux distributions `systemctl start docker`
+3. Enable the docker service (on most Linux distributions `systemctl start docker`)

-4. Pull an image
-  * e.g., `docker pull adoptopenjdk`
+4. Pull an image: `docker pull adoptopenjdk`

-5. Run a container!
-  * `docker run adoptopenjdk`
+5. Run a container! `docker run adoptopenjdk`

 Every container provides a *default command*, running without options runs such default in a *non-interactive* terminal.